 If a proprietor, or other person aggrieved by a decision made by the Drain Commissioner pursuant to these Rules, wishes to appeal the decision of the Drain Commissioner, such appeal shall be made in writing to the St. Clair County Drain Commissioner within 20 calendar days of the decision.
 Examples of decisions subject to these appeal procedures include, but are not limited to, approvals or denials relating to plats, condominium developments, mobile home developments, or other construction and development activities subject to 425 permits.
 The written appeal shall identify which aspects of the decision of the Drain Commissioner are the subject of the appeal, and should specify in detail the basis and rationale for the appeal.
-The appellant may rely on the documentation previously presented to the Drain Commissioner as part of the appeal.
+The appellant may rely on the documentation previously presented to the Drain Commissioner or may include any additional information or documentation to be considered by the Drain Commissioner as part of the appeal.
 Additionally, the appellant may request an informal hearing with the Drain Commissioner.
 If an informal hearing is requested, the Drain Commissioner will schedule the hearing within 10 calendar days from the date of having received the appeal.